-This parameter does not affect the processing of LSS or LSS-like data.
-Setting this parameter activates the 2D pattern-recognition task linking the slits positions on the mask with those on the CCD (see Section 10.6.7, page 151).
-In principle, the only outcome would be the identification of the detected spectra, i.e., their association to the slits on the mask, that is not required for a complete processing of the data: spectra would be extracted anyway, even if lacking a proper identification.37 However, as shown in Section 10.6.7, the 2D pattern-recognition is also used to define an optical distortion model that helps to improve the accuracy of the preliminary spectra detection, and in some case even to allow the recovery of spectra that were lost to the spectral identification task.
-This is why the slit identification should always be requested: the only reason why the parameter --slit_ident was defined is to offer to possibility to switch the 2D pattern-matching task off in case this affected negatively the data reduction process.38 Note also that excluding the slit identification would also allow to reduce data from instruments different from FORS1 and FORS2.39
+Section 10.6.8, the 2D pattern-recognition is also used to define an optical distortion model that helps to improve the accuracy of the preliminary spectra detection, and in some case even to allow the recovery of spectra that were lost to the spectral identification task.
+This is why the slit identification should always be requested: the only reason why the parameter --slit_ident was defined is to offer to possibility to switch the 2D pattern-matching task off in case this affected negatively the data reduction process.
+Note also that excluding the slit identification would also allow to reduce data from instruments different from FORS1 and FORS2.37